GMachadoPorto/GMachadoPorto/README.md

 My name is Gabriel, i'm 26 years old, i'm a Front End Developer and i live in Rio de Janeiro/Brazil

-I am currently studying at Kenzie Academy Brasil to be a Full Stack Developer and I act as a monitor for the first module of the course.
+I am currently studying at Kenzie Academy Brasil to be a Full Stack Developer.

 Contacts
 <div>